PostHog/posthog.com/contents/handbook/company/management.md

 ## Team leads vs managers

-You'll sometimes hear the word "Team Lead" used.
+You'll sometimes hear us use the term "Team Lead".
 A team lead is the leader of a small team.
-Sometimes they also manage the individuals that are within their team, sometimes they don't.
+Sometimes they also manage the individuals that are part of their team, sometimes they don't.

 Team leads are also responsible for setting context and direction within the team.
 Like everyone else, team leads should give the people in their team frequent [direct feedback](/handbook/people/feedback).